zerodao-finance/zerodao/README.md

 ## Publishing to NPM

-1. After getting access to the zerodao organization on [NPM](https://npmjs.com)
+1. Get access to the zerodao organization on [NPM](https://npmjs.com)
-2. Generate an access token
+2. Generate an access token on NPM
 3. Create an `.npmrc` file in the root of this directory
 4. Paste the following in that `.npmrc` file with your generated access token:
 ```